 Climate change is the topic for the 2016 cohort of AAAS Leshner Fellows and builds on the Center's work in developing and disseminating What We Know, a climate communication project.
 Learn more about the 2016-2017 class of Fellows.

-AAAS staff and the Leshner Leadership Institute advisory committee will select other areas of science for future cohorts, particularly those with a strong science-society component and sufficient scholarship in relevant communication research.
+AAAS staff and the Leshner Leadership Institute advisory committee selected the areas of science for the cohorts, particularly those with a strong science-society component and sufficient scholarship in relevant communication research.
 Fellows are working in areas of science that intersect with the science-society topic.

 Advisory Committee for the Leshner Leadership Institute at AAAS

-A committee of experts from the natural and physical sciences, the social sciences, and the practice of public engagement advises the Institute:
+A committee of experts from the natural and physical sciences, the social sciences, and the practice of public engagement advised the Institute:

 - Dominique Brossard, Professor and Chair, Department of Life Sciences Communication, University of Wisconsin, Madison